-- I. Demonstrate the sport meets all Championship criteria. - II.
-Demonstrate positive reviews from convenors, that the Festival has moved around the province (if applicable) and provide financial statements showing the festival is financially sustainable. - III.
-Demonstrate how the activity is a school-based component (i.e. falls under school board jurisdiction, supported by administration, has necessary buy-in from educational staff). - IV.
+- B. Applications must provide the following information: - I. Demonstrate the sport meets all Championship criteria. - Demonstrate positive reviews from convenors, that the Festival has moved around the province (if applicable) and provide financial statements showing the festival is financially sustainable. - Demonstrate how the activity is a school-based component (i.e. falls under school board jurisdiction, supported by administration, has necessary buy-in from educational staff). - IV.
 Demonstrate organization and commitment to the sport by having ASAA hosts and convenors in place for the next two years. - Have a Commissioner selected to assume the role of Commissioner as described in ASAA Policy Section V.5.